My Blog - Jeff Clarke

 Back out at sea heading up the pacific coast of Central America.
 We once again gathered a horde of Boobys around the ship, with most again concentrating their feeding efforts on the starboard side of the ship.
 Much of the time this involved several species, though the composition would change subtly as we steamed northward toward Mexico.

-Brown Boobys were by far the most abundant species, but they were periodically joined by Red-footed Booby’s, including one individual in pseudo Blue-footed morph, Masked Boobys were almost ever present when we were well offshore, but picking out the Nazca Boobys proved a challenge and I didn’t take enough confirmatory photographs to positively ID most of them.
+Brown Boobys were by far the most abundant species, but they were periodically joined by Red-footed Booby’s, including one immature individual in pseudo Blue-footed morph, Masked Boobys were almost ever present when we were well offshore, but picking out the Nazca Boobys proved a challenge and I didn’t take enough confirmatory photographs to positively ID most of them, apart from one subadult.

 Perdiodically storm-petrels would join the party, including Black, Leach’s and Wedge-rumped.
 None of the stormies came close enough to photograph properly, thankfully the shearwaters were a bit more obliging.
-As we travelled further north we did pick up Townsends Shearwaters and latterly Black-vented Shearwaters as well as the rather ubiquitous Wedge-tailed Shearwaters.
-Frustratingly only the Wedgies close enough for satisfactory images.
+As we travelled further north we did pick up Galapagos, Townsend's and latterly Black-vented Shearwaters as well as the rather ubiquitous Wedge-tailed Shearwaters.
+Frustratingly only the Wedgies came close enough for satisfactory images, but I've included a record shot of a Galapogos Shearwater to show the contrast.

 Probably the most numerous type of bird we encountered as we cruised north were Phalaropes, mostly Grey phalaropes.
 On some days we would see 3-400.
 We did see Red-necked Phalarope as well but most of the time they were too far off the ship for certain identification.